KurioApp/jobs/Mobile-Engineer-Flutter.md

 ## Preferred Qualifications

 - Understanding in reactive programming (RxDart) with BLoC pattern
-- Have performed either Unit test or Integration Test
+- Have performed either Unit or Integration Test
-- Deployed an flutter application to the Play Store and App Store
+- Deployed a Flutter application to the Play Store and App Store
-- Knowledge of CI/CD such as Bitrise
+- Knowledge of CI/CD
 - Create custom animations